Arrival in Norway - COVID-19

 4. What about food?

-You will have full-board accommodation at the quarantine hotel - in other words, food will be taken care of.
+You will have full-board accommodation at the quarantine hotel - in other words, three meals a day.
 If you have special dietary needs, be sure to let the hotel staff know when you check in upon arrival.

 5. What if my flight is changed and I have to change my arrival date?

-7. I am coming to Norway on exchange with a friend from my home university.
-We are going to share an apartment.
-Can we quarantine together in this apartment?
+6. I am coming to Norway on exchange with a friend from my home university.
+We are going to share accommodations while studying.
+Can we quarantine together in this accommodation?

 No, unfortunately not.
 You will be required to complete quarantine in a hotel assigned by the immigration authorities upon arrival.